 Colin Hill co-founded GNS Healthcare in 2000 and has served as CEO since then.
-He brings years of hands-on scientific experience to his role, with expertise in the areas of computational physics, systems biology, and personalized medicine.
-He also serves as Chairman of GNS Healthcare’s parent company Via Science, a leading big data analytics company focused on business intelligence, finance, and economic forecasting.
-He also serves on the Board of Directors of AesRx, a biopharmaceutical company dedicated to the development of new treatment for sickle cell disease.
-Colin was the founding chairman of O’Reilly Media’s Strata Rx, one of the first healthcare big data conferences.
+He brings years of hands-on scientific experience to his role, with expertise in the areas of computational physics, artificial intelligence, and personalized medicine.
+He serves as Chairman of Via Science, a leading big data analytics company focused on the Internet of Things, business intelligence, and finance .
+He was also a founding member of the Board of Directors of AesRx, a biopharmaceutical company dedicated to the development of new treatment for sickle cell disease (acquired by Baxter in 2014).
+Colin was the founding chairman of O’Reilly Media’s Strata Rx, the first healthcare big data conference.

 In 2004, Colin was named to MIT Technology Review’s TR100 list of the top innovators in the world under the age of 35.
 He is a frequent speaker at national and international scientific and industry conferences and has been quoted in in numerous publications and television programs, including The Wall Street Journal, CNBC Morning Call, Nature, Forbes, Wired, and The Economist.
 He graduated from Virginia Tech with a degree in physics and earned masters degrees in physics from both McGill University and Cornell University.

 Iya Khalil is responsible for initiating and developing GNS Healthcare’s partnerships with pharma, biotech, and academia.
 In addition, she oversees the execution of projects in these areas.

 She has extensive experience in creating and applying computational approaches that leverage large-scale genomic, clinical, and molecular data for healthcare innovation.
 Prior to joining GNS Healthcare, she worked at Cornell University, the University of Washington, and Abbott Labs.